bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 It would have to spend 107 Bitcoin.
 That is only allowed if there is 107 Bitcoin worth of fees in that block.
 So that's never going to happen accidentally.
-The other thing that has to

-Speaker 0: 00:24:16
+Speaker 0: 00:24:15

-happen is that the attacker would have to actually probably pay these fees himself and then burn it in this block.
+The other thing that has to happen is that the attacker would have to actually probably pay these fees himself and then burn it in this block.

 Speaker 1: 00:24:22